ethereum/eth-wiki/fundamentals/ethereum-introduction.md

 Ethereum will need to scale to process far more transactions per second (to become a "<a href="https://www.youtube.com/watch?v=j23HnORQXvs" target="_blank" rel="noopener">world computer</a>") than Visa, Mastercard and American Express combined (which process on the order of [tens of thousands of transactions per second](https://usa.visa.com/run-your-business/small-business-tools/retail.html) [in the link, CTRL+F 24,000]), while Ethereum 1.0, the current version as of December 30 2017, processed [a record of 1103523 transactions on Friday, December 22, 2017, or 12.77 transactions per second](https://web.archive.org/web/20171230005127/https://etherscan.io/chart/tx).

 Note that [Ripple claims that it's Consensus Ledger can process a thousand transactions per second](https://ripple.com/dev-blog/ripple-consensus-ledger-can-sustain-1000-transactions-per-second/), while it could process more with payment channels.
 "Although payment channels achieve practically infinite scalability by decoupling payment from settlement, they do so without incurring the risk typically associated with delayed settlement."
-Further note that Ripple achieves this by trading off on decentralization, through a [distributed network of validators or distributed servers](https://ripple.com/build/xrp-ledger-consensus-process/), while it has been described as a [federation protocol](https://wiki.ripple.com/Federation_protocol).
+Further note that Ripple achieves this by trading off on decentralization, through a [distributed network of validators or distributed servers](https://ripple.com/build/xrp-ledger-consensus-process/), while it has been described as a [federation protocol](https://wiki.ripple.com/Federation_protocol)(dead link).

 There are even more scalable blockchains that use a delegated proof of stake (DPOS) consensus protocol, such as Bitshares and Steem.
 [Bitshares can apparently process 100,000 TPS](https://bitshares.org/technology/industrial-performance-and-scalability/).